New: occupation layer, co-occurring skills, and Finnish translations

 Skill pages now show a Commonly paired with section.
 If you're looking at TypeScript, you'll see that React, Node.js, and AWS appear alongside it constantly.
 If you're looking at Kubernetes, Docker is right there (unsurprisingly), but you might also spot Terraform or Go showing up more than expected.

-This is the "what else should I learn" signal that a simple demand ranking can't give you.
+A simple demand ranking can't give you this.
 Skills don't exist in isolation in job postings.
 Neither should your learning plan.
+Browse the full skill rankings to explore these connections across the board.

 Both features need time to mature